U-DK/LXR-Setup/README.md

 If you choose to install LXR into your home path at step 3, then here should be `/home/<your username>/LXR/<your DIY dir>`.
 `--- Source directory? (e.g. /home/myself/project-tree) >` in this stage(Need absolute path):
 Again, if `/usr/local/share`, then `/usr/local/share/LXR/linux-source`, if home path, then `/home/<your username>/LXR/linux-source`.
-`--- Version name? (hit return to stop) >` in this stage, you should keep the same as the folder name you changed in `linux-source` directory.
+`--- Version name? (hit return to stop) >` in this stage:
+you should keep the same as the folder name you changed in `linux-source` directory.
 You can put as many as you can, if you want to stop, just hit `return`.
-`*** Configuring data storage` in this stage just remember the dbname, username and password you set for the lxr database.
+`*** Configuring data storage` in this stage:
+just remember the dbname, username and password you set for the lxr database.
 11. Initialize lxr database, you need to enter the password we set before: "password"(without quotation marks).
 ```bash
 ./custom.d/initdb.sh